-For students graduating at the end of spring semester: degree verification, posting, and diploma printing/mailing must be done after end-of-term grades are processed.
-Diplomas are not normally mailed for a minimum of four weeks after the last final exam.
+For students graduating at the end of spring semester: degree verification and posting must be done after end-of-term grades are processed.
 Students are advised to anticipate waiting these periods of time, and should plan ahead when working with employers, graduate schools, agencies, or licensing bureaus when ordering transcripts, grade reports, or degree verifications.